HL7/fhirpath.js/README.md

 DateTime or Time.

 ### Limited support for types:
-Currently, type of resource property value determines by value without using FHIR specification.
+Currently, the type of the resource property value is used to determine the type, without using the FHIR specification.
+This shortcut causes the following issues:

-Which is causing the following:
-- FHIR.uri, FHIR.code, FHIR.oid, FHIR.id, FHIR.uuid, FHIR.sid, FHIR.markdown, FHIR.base64Binary treated as FHIR.string;
+- FHIR.uri, FHIR.code, FHIR.oid, FHIR.id, FHIR.uuid, FHIR.sid, FHIR.markdown, FHIR.base64Binary are treated as FHIR.string;
-- FHIR.unsignedInt, FHIR.positiveInt treated as FHIR.integer;
+- FHIR.unsignedInt, FHIR.positiveInt are treated as FHIR.integer;
-- Also, property could be specified as FHIR.decimal, but treated as FHIR.integer;
+- Also, a property could be specified as FHIR.decimal, but treated as FHIR.integer;
-- For date-time related types supported only FHIR.dateTime and System.DateTime.
+- For date-time related types, only FHIR.dateTime, FHIR.time, System.DateTime and System.Time are supported.

 ## Development Notes